-Heart disease, cancer, stroke, chronic lower respiratory disease, and Alzheimer's disease remain the leading causes of disease-related death in Mount Sinai's primary and neighboring service areas and throughout Miami-Dade County.
+Heart disease, cancer, mental well-being/behavioral health and Alzheimer's disease remain the leading causes of disease-related death in Mount Sinai's primary and neighboring service areas and throughout Miami-Dade County.
 Our focus related to these diseases is on prevention, detection, education, and emotional support.